nalapati/sdc-advanced-lane-finding/README.md

 ![alt tag](https://raw.githubusercontent.com/nalapati/sdc-advanced-lane-finding/master/unwarped.jpg)

 ## Detect lane pixels and fit to find the lane boundary.
 Lane line detection is done in Cell 25 in the notebook, here for every image independent of any other image I take a histogram of the lower half of the image to find peaks that represent the road lanes.
 (This is done for simplicity, an optimization is to use lane coordinates from previous frames in a stream).
 I expect to find two peaks in the histogram, one corresponding to each left and right road lane.
+Assuming the peak coordinates are (x,y) above, I run a sliding window along (x,y) from bottom of the image to the top of the image.
+In the window area I calculate the mean x coordinate of nonzero pixels to recenter the sliding window as it is moved from the bottom to the top of the image.
+All nonzero points aid in fitting a 2nd order polynomial (``np.polyfit``) along the left and the right lanes respectively.
 ```
 #
 #  x1,y1         x2